Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Additional material to the ion channels application

 \subsection{Estimating the number of channels}

-After we have established the VND model to provide a reasonable fit to the data, we would like to determine the true number of channels.
-From an experiment adding a high concentration of ATP to the system, we have the direct estimate that the number of channels is approximately $\ell \approx 20$.
-However, in the time series measured before the addition of ATP, we observe only up to two open channels at the same time, which suggests $\ell = 2$.
+Here, we investigate the model selection criteria we applied in Section 4.2 of the article with simulated data.
+We simulated data sets of size $n=600\,000$ from the VND model with $\ell = 5,10,15,20$ channels.
+The parameters were chosen in such a way that the resultant traces closely resemble data set 1.
+In particular, no more than three channels are open at the same time in any data set.
+The parameter value were chosen as the results of the fit of the $\ell$ channel VND models to data set 1.
+This means that the transition matrices are deliberately similar to each other and the traces all look similar to data set 1.
+The numerical values of the parameters are listed in Table \ref{tab:simulation_parameters}.

+The results of the model selection criteria are displayed in Figure \ref{fig:n_channels}.
+As one can clearly see, all model selection criteria prefer the model with $\ell = 3$, contrary to the true number of $\ell$ chosen in the simulations.
 This can be explained by the strongly competitive gating suggested by the estimated parameters.
-In fact, the left upper corner part of the transition matrix $Q^{(\text{VND})}$ of the hidden Markov chain within the VND model for $\ell$ channels, which can be estimated from the data at hand, takes the form
+In fact, the left upper corner part $U^{\textnormal{\rm(VND,$\ell$)}}$ of the transition matrix $Q^{(\text{VND})}$ of the hidden Markov chain within the VND model for $\ell$ channels, which can be estimated from the data at hand, takes the form

 with